DawnYe/SY09-Data-Analysis-and-Data-Mining/README.md

 ---

-Here is a practical exercises of the courses SY09 (Data analysis and Data-Mining) in which we must do four projects in R with an introduction to it.
+Here are practical exercises of the courses SY09 (Data analysis and Data-Mining) in which we must do four projects in R with an introduction to it.

-Ceci est les projets du cours de SY09 (Analyse des données et Data-Mining) dans lequel nous devons faire quatre projets en R avec une introduction à celui-ci.
+Voici des exercices pratiques du cours de SY09 (Analyse des données et Data-Mining) dans lequel nous devons faire quatre projets en R avec une introduction à celui-ci.

 ---